dubstabber/worldwise/README.md

 - Working with third-party APIs and libraries
 - Creating responsive and intuitive user interfaces
 - Implementing secure authentication flows
+- Backend integration with Supabase
 - Code optimization and performance tuning

 ---

-Developed with ❤️ using React, Vite, and modern web technologies.
+Developed with ❤️ using React, Vite, Supabase, and modern web technologies.